* Financial markets trying to shake off virus woes

 * Equities draw investors on hopes for more China stimulus

-* Oil markets worried about demand disruptions (Updates throughout, changes byline, dateline)
+* Oil markets worried about demand disruptions (Updates prices, adds charts, detail)

 LONDON, Feb 5 (Reuters) - Expectations of more central bank stimulus lifted world stocks to their highest in more than a week on Wednesday, helping investors look past a mounting coronavirus death toll and policymakers’ concerns for the disease’s economic impact.

-Traders said European stocks also rose because a Chinese TV report said a research team at Zhejiang University has found an effective drug to treat people infected with the coronavirus.
+Traders attributed the turnaround also to a Chinese TV report saying a Zhejiang University team had found some drugs that could inhibit the coronavirus in vitro cell experiments.
 Reuters has not confirmed the veracity of the report.

-Those concerns were reflected in signals from the Bank of Japan and the Monetary Authority of Singapore that they were ready to ease policy.
-BOJ Deputy Governor Masazumi Wakatabe pledged not to rule out any option, including lowering already- negative interest rates.
+The concerns for economic growth were reflected in signals from the Bank of Japan and the Monetary Authority of Singapore that they were ready to ease policy.
+BOJ Deputy Governor Masazumi Wakatabe pledged not to rule out any option, including lowering already-negative interest rates.

-The Singapore dollar fell to a near-four-month low after monetary authorities said the currency had room to weaken to offset the effects of the virus.
+The Singapore dollar hit a near-four-month low after authorities said the currency had room to weaken to offset the virus impact.
 Markets responded by pricing in policy easing at the April meeting.

-The People’s Bank of China (PBOC) is also likely to lower its key lending rate on Feb.
-20 and cut banks’ reserve ratios, policy sources told Reuters. while Thailand unexpectedly cut interest rates.
+China (PBOC) is also likely to lower its key rate on Feb.
+20, sources told Reuters. while Thailand unexpectedly cut interest rates.

-“Lessons from the (2003) SARS outbreak also show the shock to the real economy tends to be temporary and markets do recover very quickly from such outbreaks,” Onuekwusi said.
+“Lessons from the (2003) SARS outbreak also show the shock to the real economy tends to be temporary and markets do recover very quickly from such outbreaks.”

-The media report on the breakthrough drug also boosted some of the assets that are shunned during risk-off times.
-The Australian dollar hit a one-week high and the Swedish and Norwegian currencies also strengthened.
+The treatment breakthrough reported also boosted the Australian dollar 0.4% to a one-week high while the Swedish and Norwegian currencies also strengthened.

-On bond markets, benchmark 10-year Treasury yields rose two basis points to 1.63% while equivalent German yields rose 4 bps to a one-week high DE10YT-RR.
+On bond markets, 10-year Treasury yields rose three basis points to 1.63% while equivalent German yields rose 4 bps to a one-week high DE10YT-RR.